n-hop/bats-documentation/README.md

 To see performance test results directly, please jump to the section [BTP/BRTP throughput performance](#921-multi-hop-throughput-evaluation-with-btp-brtp), [BRTP Latency performance](#922-multi-hop-latency-evaluation-with-brtp-tcp-kcp).

+Also, performance test results can be found in the [https://n-hop.github.io/bats-documentation](https://n-hop.github.io/bats-documentation).

 For further contact, please visit [n-hop technologies Limited](https://www.n-hop.com/).
 Or email to **peng.lei@n-hop.com**.

 ## Objective